NEW: King Juan Carlos apologized upon leaving the hospital

 The king said he will resume his responsibilities.
 His son, Crown Prince Felipe, has stood in for him at some events this week while he was in the hospital.

-The criticism of the trip initially focused on the expensive safari in the midst of the nation's deep crisis, with 23% unemployment, 5 million Spaniards out of work, and the government applying austerity cuts and tax increases to make up for budget shortfalls.
+The criticism of the trip initially focused on the expensive safari amid the nation’s 23% unemployment rate and austerity measures to make up for budget shortfalls.
+Some critics also wondered how much public money was spent for security during the king’s private trip.

-The king himself had previously expressed his concern over the impact of the crisis on Spaniards and called on the nation to come together to get through the tough times.
+As the economic crisis was unraveling, the king expressed concern over the impact on Spaniards and urged them to come together to get through the tough times.

-The royal household has a budget of 8.26 million euros ($10.8 million) this year, 2% less than last year, and had recently announced cuts of about $222,000, including trimming salaries of the highest-paid staffers at the royal palace.
+The royal household has a budget of 8.26 million euros ($10.8 million) this year – 2% less than last year – and has announced cuts in salaries of some of its staffers.

 Some critics also wondered how much public money was spent for security on the king’s private trip.